sahuidhsu/GPT-KUnit-coder/README.md

 the maximum times for self-debugging.
 It's set to 5 by default, you can change it to any number you want.

 ### Run(Manual Mode)
-Using the below command to run the main script by manually choosing options
+Use the below command to run the main script by manually choosing options
 ```bash
 python3 main.py
 ```